ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-storage-units}

 One confusing aspect of storage is the units that storage capacity and usage are reported in.
-Sometime GB is really gigabytes (base-10) and sometimes GB represents gibibytes (base-2) which ought to be abbreviated as GiB.
+Sometime GB represents gigabytes (base-10) and sometimes GB represents gibibytes (base-2) which ought to be abbreviated as GiB.

 Humans usually think and calculate numbers in the decimal (base-10) system.
 In our documentation, we refer to storage capacity by using the unit GB (Gigabytes) to align with the industry standard terminology.
 In the UI, CLI, API, and Terraform, you see the unit GB used and displayed when you query the capacity.
 When you want to order a 4-TB volume, you enter 4,000 GB in your provisioning request.